Semidefinite programming hierarchies for constrained bilinear optimization

+The remainder of our manuscript is structured as follows.
+In Section~\ref{sec:deFinetti} we give quantum de Finetti theorems with linear constraints and in Section~\ref{sec:outer-bounds} we present how these lead to an outer hierarchy of converging SDP relaxations for constrained bilinear optimization of the form \eqref{eq:form}.
+In Section~\ref{sec:quantum-error-correction}, we then discuss as a special case de Finetti theorems for quantum channels (Section~\ref{sec:separable-deFinetti}), which we utilise for our main application about approximate quantum error correction (Section~\ref{subsectionHierarchy}).
+We end with some conclusions in Section~\ref{sec:conclusion}.
+Some arguments and extended material are deferred to appendices, which includes some basic numerical studies in Appendix~\ref{sec:numerics}.

-Similar type of optimizations termed {\it jointly constrained semidefinite bilinear programming} were studied in~\cite{Huber18},\footnote{In fact, the programs considered in~\cite{Huber18} are more general as joint constraints involving both $W_A$ and $W_B$ are allowed and the unit trace conditions we have are not necessarily present.
-We leave it as an open question whether our de Finetti theorems can be generalized to handle such programs as well.} where it was also pointed out that they appear in various forms throughout quantum information theory.
-The approach in~\cite{Huber18} is based on non-commutative extensions of the classical branch-and-bound algorithm from~\cite{Khayyal83} and is complementary to ours.
-One advantage of our approach is that by choosing small constant values of $n$, the sdp at level $n$ runs in time polynomial in the problem size and returns an upper bound on the optimal fidelity.
-We can then compare the resulting outer bounds with inner bounds, as, e.g., obtained in~\cite{Werner05}.
-Moreover, rank loop conditions might already certify exact optimality.
-Finally, we should also distinguish the setting studied here from our previous work on quantum bilinear optimization~\cite{Berta16}, where the dimension of the underlying Hilbert space was not fixed but rather optimized over.
+We should mention that in recent work, optimization problems similar to \eqref{eq:form} and termed {\it jointly constrained semidefinite bilinear programming} were studied in~\cite{Huber18}, where it was pointed out that they appear in various forms throughout quantum information theory.
+We notice that the approach in~\cite{Huber18} is based on non-commutative extensions of the classical branch-and-bound algorithm from~\cite{Khayyal83} and is complementary to ours.
+Another remark is that we should distinguish the setting~\eqref{original_program} studied here from our previous work on quantum bilinear optimization~\cite{Berta16}, where we were interested in bilinear optimizations of the form

+where $E_{\alpha}$ and $D_\beta$ are operators acting on $\mathcal{H}$ subject to polynomial constraints given by the set of conditions $\{[E_{\alpha}, D_{\beta}]=0\}_{\alpha,\beta}$ expressed by commutators, i.e., $[E_{\alpha}, D_{\beta}]=E_{\alpha}D_{\beta}-D_{\beta}E_{\alpha}$.
+Note that in this latter setting~\eqref{eq:previous} the dimension of the underlying Hilbert space is unbounded and optimized over as well \cite{Navascues}.
+In contrast, for our optimisation~\eqref{original_program} the dimension of the variables is fixed in advance.
+As such, the scope of applications of our current work is different.